 Best thing about this approach, it’s recursive.
 Consider, for example, two

-.
+sub-types of Organization: Airline and Corporation.
 Those can be modeled

 recursively as the graph shows below.